-Create a unique show-stopping centerpiece for a Harry Potter-themed baby shower with this DIY Harry Potter Hogwarts Express Diaper Cake.
+Create a unique show-stopping centerpiece for a Harry Potter-themed baby shower with this DIY Hogwarts Express Diaper Cake.
 Complete tutorial for creating your own diaper cake below.

 Good morning!
-I’m back today with one more Harry Potter related craft – in honor of his birthday today, July 31st!
-You can check out monday’s post on Harry Potter Birthday Cupcakes and Treatbox here!
+I’m back today with one more Harry Potter related craft – in honor of his birthday today, July 31st.
 Today’s project is a DIY Harry Potter Hogwarts Express Diaper Cake!

 I made this for a friend who absolutely loves Harry Potter.
 I thought it would be fun to make a diaper cake modeled after the Hogwarts Express!
-It’s such an iconic Harry Potter image and lends itself to being a great diaper cake.
+It’s such an great part of the books and movies and lends itself to being a great diaper cake.
 This diaper cake is primarily made up of diapers along with a few baby-related items.
 I chose to use fabric to wrap the diapers since I needed to use the specific colors of red and black.
 If you wanted to go an extra step, you could use burp rags or baby blankets in red and black – either purchasing them or making your own.

 - 42 Diapers (I used size 3)